-This charger requires a standard household electrical circuit rated at minimum of 15 Amps.
+This charger requires a standard household electrical circuit rated at 15 to 20 Amps.
 Consult an authorized electrician if you do not know the configuration of your circuits.
+See warning to the right.

-- Park the vehicle at an authorized charging station.
-Refer to Parking in the Driving section. - Connect the charging cord to the AC power receptacle. - The charger status LED's will flash in sequence as the charger performs a self diagnosis and systems check. - The charger will start the charging cycle only after it has determined that all systems are OK.
+Park the vehicle at an authorized charging station.
+Refer to Parking in the Driving section.

+Connect the charging cord to the vehicle charging port and then plug the cord into the AC power receptacle.

+The charger status LED's will flash in sequence as the charger performs a self diagnosis and systems check.

+The charger will start the charging cycle only after it has determined that all systems are OK.